-Our share repurchase program, while intended to help offset dilution from the ironSource Merger, may not achieve such goal and the amount of such repurchases may be impacted by new legislation.
+Our share repurchase program, while intended to help offset dilution, may not achieve such goal and the amount of such repurchases may be impacted by new legislation.

-The proceeds from the issuance and sale of the 2027 Notes (the "PIPE") have been and are expected to be continued to be used to partially fund the repurchase of up to \$2.5 billion of shares of our common stock pursuant to our previously announced stock repurchase program, with the objective to offset potential dilution to our stockholders as a result of the issuance of the ironSource Merger consideration.
+The proceeds from the issuance and sale of the 2027 Notes (the "PIPE") have been and are expected to be continued to be used to partially fund the repurchase of up to \$2.5 billion of shares of our common stock pursuant to our previously announced stock repurchase program, with the objective to offset potential dilution to our stockholders, including dilution as a result of the issuance of the ironSource Merger consideration.
 However, we are not obligated to repurchase any shares of our common stock and there is no assurance that we will do so on the timeline intended.
-As of December 31, 2023, \$750 million remains available for future share repurchases under this program.
+As of September 30, 2024, \$750 million remained available for future share repurchases under this program.